-In an announcement regarding H-2 visas, the U.S. State Deparment wrote that "we intend to continue processing H-2 cases as much as possible, as permitted by post resources and local government restrictions."
+In an announcement regarding H-2 visas, the U.S. State Department wrote that "we intend to continue processing H-2 cases as much as possible, as permitted by post resources and local government restrictions."

 "Consular resources and local government restrictions vary widely, and each consular section is continuously reviewing its capacity to adjudicate visa applications during this worldwide pandemic," the State Department said in its March 26th announcement.
 "We encourage applicants to consult with the relevant U.S. embassy or consulate in order to confirm the level of services currently offered.

-Pecan growers and industry members stay in touch with their Sentate and Congressional representatives.
+Pecan growers and industry members stay in touch with their Senate and Congressional representatives.